JaleesMoeen/JaleesMoeen/README.md

 Hey there, it's Jalees Moeen!

-My professional experience includes over two years as a IT Analyst at Toyota Motor Corporation and several months as a It Support Execuitve at The Grand Atrium.
+My professional experience includes over two years as a IT Analyst at Toyota Motor Corporation and several months as a IT Support Execuitve at The Grand Atrium.

 🌟 Got thoughts to share?
 Whether it's data, tech, or just a friendly hello, my inbox is wide open!
 Drop me a line at jaleesmoeen125@gmail.com, and let's conjure up some tech magic together!